zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_06_en-US_FORGE_OF_FLESH.md

 | Attachment circuitry | Social bonding stress | Simplified |
 | Memory consolidation | Trauma storage | Modified (no trauma possible) |

-The BioDrone is not emotionally impoverished—it is emotionally **stable**.
+The BioDrone is not emotionally impoverished, it is emotionally **stable**.
 It does not experience the fluctuations that create α-window in natural biology.

 ---